infinum/rails-handbook/Staying up-to-date.md

 We continuously try to upgrade our internal processes.
 One of the most important things is staying up-to-date with the technologies we use.

 Browsing the web for tech news can be cumbersome.
-It is fairly easier to subscribe to various newsletters that send interesting content once in a while to our inbox.
+It is somewhat easier to subscribe to various newsletters that send interesting content once in a while to our inbox.

 ## Ruby newsletters